 “I’m not sure we would have produced something like the BiG M without getting rid of tillage equipment,” Krone continues.
 “It gave us free space in the development department to think out of the box.
 We looked at what could drive the development of the company, so we focused on hay and forage equipment, which were going in the direction of larger machines.”

 In 1995, Krone introduced its first large square baler.
 Krone says it attempted a partnership with that product.
 “We talked to Deere about distribution and worked together for a couple of years in the ‘90s, which was not a success.
 From today’s perspective, I feel that because it was not developed by Deere, maybe they were not really interested in it enough.”

 Rusty Fowler has been the face of Krone North America since 1986 (hiatus between 2014 and 2018).
 He retired last month as Dietz Lankhorst was named president and CEO.
-In late February, Lankhorst announced a $1.5 million investment to move Krone’s North American headquarters from Memphis to Olive Branch, Tenn.
+In late February, Lankhorst announced a $1.5 million investment to move Krone’s North American headquarters from Memphis to Olive Branch, Miss.